 In the 1780s, the Palace and gardens were greatly redeveloped.
 Additional columns and passages were added to the Gardens, and these additions can still be seen today.
 It was at this point that the Gardens of Palais Royal were opened to the public.
 Arcades (consisting of 145 boutiques) were also added to the gardens.
 These new shops included stores, hairdressers, and even Paris’ first restaurant, the Grand Véfour.

-Visit Palais Royal
+How to visit Palais Royal

 Now, the buildings that once formed Palais Royal house the Constitutional Council and Ministry of Culture among other things.
 Today, although the palace is closed to the public, Palais Royal Garden is a welcome respite from the crowds of Paris.
 It’s free to visit and usually open during daylight hours.